Midland College: Academics

 The college offers 100+ degree and certificate programs, as well as a variety of continuing education programs.
 It also offers a bachelor's degree in organizational management and provides on-campus access to upper-level degrees offered at seven University Center partners.

 Midland College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award certificates and associate and baccalaureate degrees.
 It is also approved by the Texas Higher Education Coordinating Board.

 University Center

 The Midland College University Center offers students several options for either beginning or completing their education.
 Programs and courses are now offered by seven area and online universities: Texas Tech University, Lubbock Christian University, the University of Texas of the Permian Basin, Sul Ross State University, Angelo State University, Howard Payne University, and Western Governors University.
-Four master's degrees and 11 bachelor's degrees, plus Midland College's Bachelor of Applied Technology in Organizational Management and two teacher certification programs, are now offered on the Midland College campus.
+Midland College offers more than fifty associate degree and certificate options plus a Bachelor of Applied Technology in Organizational Management and Bachelor of Applied Science in Health Services Management.